Chabloz/WsMini/docs/api/WSServerPubSub.md

 **authCallback**: This function is called when a client connects.
 It must return an object with user metadata if authentication is successful, or `false` if authentication fails.
 The metadata will be added to the client object and can be used in RPCs and PubSub hooks.
 An `id` metadata will be automatically generated for the client if not provided.

+**Note:** Authentication can be handled via the `token` parameter (sent via WebSocket subprotocol) or via HTTP cookies accessible in `request.headers.cookie`.
+- For token-based authentication via subprotocol, see [WSClient.connect()](./WSClient.md#connecttoken) for how clients send the token.
+- For cookie-based authentication (particularly useful for JWT tokens in HTTP-only cookies), cookies are automatically sent by the browser during the WebSocket handshake and can be parsed from `request.headers.cookie`.

 **Example:**
 ```javascript
 import { WSServerPubSub, WSServerError } from 'wsmini';